PaNOSC-ViNYL/ase/doc/ase/calculators/FHI-aims.rst

 their use.

-One thing that should be mentioned is that keywords with more than one option have been implemented as lists, eg.
+One thing that should be mentioned is that keywords with more than one option have been implemented as tuples/lists, eg.
 ``k_grid=(12,12,12)`` or ``relativistic=('atomic_zora','scalar')``.
 In those cases, specifying a single string containing all the options is also possible.

-None of the keywords have any default within ASE,but do check the defaults set by FHI-aims.
-If there is a keyword that you would like to set and that is not yet implemented here, it is trivial to add to the first few lines of the aims calculator in the file ASE/ase/calculators/aims.py .
+None of the keywords have any default within ASE, but do check the defaults set by FHI-aims.

 Describing the basic physics of the system: